Freskoko/INF161_H23/project/README.md

 ### These features were added:

 - *Hour*
-From the date, the hour was added as a coloumn.
+<p> From the date, the hour was added as a coloumn.
 This can help the model make a link between hour and traffic
-Range: 0-24
+Range: 0-24 </p>

 -----------------------------------